fzqneo/smartssd-image/README.md

 ## Todo

-+ Store all images' meta info (file name, original file size, image size) to MySQL.
+- [ ] Store all images' meta info (file name, original file size, image size) to MySQL.

-+ Convert and save image in PPM format
+- [ ] Convert and save image in PPM format
+- [ ] Benchmark FS and RGB on PPM files

 ## cgroup